-The mission of the MS/DI is to develop informed and productive citizens of the family, community, and nation who are prepared to make meaningful contributions to the dietetics profession.
+The mission of the MS/DI is to develop informed and productive citizens of the family, faith, community, and nation who are prepared to make meaningful contributions to the dietetics profession.
 The goals of the MS/DI are:

-- 1. Graduates will be prepared to successfully complete the Examination for Registered Dietitian Nutritionists and excel in entry-level dietetics positions. - 2.
-Graduates will be engendered with the desire and skills for continuing education and growth. - 3.
-Graduates will develop ethical and moral values in personal and professional life.
+- 1. Program graduates will successfully complete the Registration Examination for Dietitian Nutritionists and excel in entry-level dietetics positions. - 2.
+Program graduates will pursue continuing education and personal and professional growth. - 3.
+Program graduates will develop ethical and moral values in personal and professional life.